wfaulk/scream/README.md

 Absolute mode won't work if you don't have VMware Tools installed, because nothing is listening for that out-of-band mouse data.
-So it makes sense that the console defaults to this mode.
+So it makes sense that the console defaults to relative mode.
 What doesn't make sense is that the console has to grab the mouse in order to send keyboard data, which, unless I'm mistaken, is always sent as emulated PS/2 keyboard codes.

 I figured that if the guest requested that the console enable absolute mode, it